kensanni/Automate-Drupal-deployment/readme.md

 6. Setup SSL certificate for the domain.
 To set up HTTPS, ensure your IP address is mapped to your domain name then SSH into your server and run the command below

     ```
-    sudo certbot --nginx -d your_domain_name
+    sudo certbot --nginx -d your_domain_name -d www.your_domain_name
     ```
 7. Modify the Drupal settings files so that Drupal views can use the CiviCRM database.
 Follow the steps below

-    1. Go to drupal homepage and click on `Modules` at the top navbar
+    1. Go to Drupal homepage and click on `Modules` at the top navbar
     2. click on `Install new module` link and paste the link below into the `Install from a  URL` text field to install `ctools` module
         ```
         https://ftp.drupal.org/files/projects/ctools-7.x-1.14.tar.gz